 - An accessory dwelling on the same plot as the main building, for the temporary accommodation of guests of residents living in the main building of the plot without any cooking or dining facilities.

 - A building designed to provide individual sleeping accommodations for short-term transient occupants, with or without direct outside access, with or without restaurant facilities and with or without common entrance, common heating system or general dining room.

 - LIVING AREA

-- The total of areas within the exterior walls of the main
+- The total of areas within the outer boundaries of the exterior

-enclosed by the main dwelling shall be deemed "living area" as defined
+area totally enclosed by the main dwelling shall be deemed "living

-herein.
-A sun deck, when erected above the ground floor of a building,
+area" as defined herein.
+A sun deck, when erected above the ground

 shall be deemed a part of the gross living area.
 A swimming pool shall